isomerpages/edb-pix/index.md

 description: This site is in pilot stage for limited use and testing.
 image: /images/blankpng.png
 permalink: /
-notification: "This site is in pilot stage for limited use and testing. "
+notification: This site is in pilot stage for limited use and testing.
 sections:
   - hero:
       title: Grow your business in Singapore
-      subtitle: "Let us help you get started. "
+      subtitle: Let us help you get started.
       background: /images/stb_47454_annualphotoshoot_gardens_v1.jpg
       variant: floating
       alignment: right